77Dice/PND_Notes/[2]Firewalls/[1]Network Traffic Regulation.md

 - diversity of defence : use different type of security mechanisms
 > Routers are meant to `make the traffic flow`.
 However, we can introduce some `decisions, rules, permissions` before allowing a packet to flow between networks through `firewalls`

-- Least privilage: give at most permission to perform an action and no extra rights
+- Least privilege: give at most permission to perform an action and no extra rights
 - fail/safe stance : if anything go wrong, lets be sure that we end in a fail-safe state....

 [`Firewall`](https://en.wikipedia.org/wiki/Firewall_(computing)): device that beside acting as a router define rules for `implement a security policy`: